 The Alliance monitors regulatory proceedings at both of Louisiana’s utility regulatory bodies: the New Orleans City Council and the Louisiana Public Service Commission.
-We are the only organization holding electric and gas utilities, and their regulators accountable.
+We are holding electric and gas utilities, and their regulators accountable.
 We ensure that unfair costs are not passed along to ratepayers on their energy bills.
 In April 2012, we won a case against Entergy that will save ratepayers from having to foot a $72 million bill for a failed nuclear power study.

 Ratepayer’s Bill of Rights

 The Alliance for Affordable Energy and Citizens for Change worked with the New Orleans City Council and Entergy New Orleans to develop a Ratepayer’s Bill of Rights.
 Now part of the city code, the law states “If you feel that the Utility has violated your rights or is in violation of its Customer Service Regulations, you have the right to participate in the Customer Complaint and Dispute Resolution Process.”
 The Alliance helps consumers with bill errors navigate the process.

 Managing Utility Profits

 The law allows investor owned utilities to earn a profit, called Rate of Return.
 The utilities in Louisiana are earning about 11% guaranteed profit.
 Since the economic downturn, the rate of return has stayed the same.
 Though banks are earning 3.5-4.5% off 30 year mortgages these days, it is not fair that utilities remain unaffected by the national economy.
 The Alliance will be intervening in upcoming Utility rate cases to dispute the profit margin currently allowed.